 Tip: Always remember to label and date your food, so you know what it is and when to use it!

 How To Prevent Freezer Burn on Vegetables and Fruit

 It's important to know which Fruits and Vegetables are best for freezing.
 Some require blanching and then freezing, so make sure you check this guide.
 Most of the time, it's best to use the flash-freezing method and then store it in an airtight container.

 How to Freeze a Casserole to Prevent Freezer Burn

-Once your casserole is assembled (either baked or unbaked depending on your preference) in either a glass, metal or an aluminum pan cover with plastic wrap and aluminum foil to seal properly, make sure to label well with the name of the dish and date.
-Then, place it in the freezer.
+Once you assemble your casserole (baked or unbaked, depending on your preference) in a glass, metal, or aluminum pan, cover it with plastic wrap and aluminum foil to seal it properly.

 How To Prevent Freezer Burn on Ice Cream